Mathematical Analysis

 - Monday, Jan.
 20 — Problem Set 2: Let’s do Problems 5-7 (still in Chapter 1) — NB: to keep the verbosity of your proofs manageable, you may start using everything you have previously proven (but be sure you aren’t using things we haven’t proven!) — As an example, you don’t have to keep re-proving (-(-a))=a every time you use it, or that the multiplicative inverse (when it exists) and additive inverse are unique, because you know how that goes now — Reading: Finish Chapter 2 — In-class: We did inequality proofs

 - Thursday, Jan.
-23 — No new reading — Problem Set 3: Just Problems 1 and 2 from Chapter 2 — In-class: How about we do a selection of the parts from Problem 3 and 4? — Are there other end-of-chapter problems that particularly interest you? — I find lots of them interesting-looking, such as 13, 14, and 15 — Avoid problems marked with an asterisk unless you are finding all the others to be easy
+23 — No new reading — Problem Set 3: Just Problems 1 and 2 from Chapter 2 — In-class: How about we do a selection of the parts from Problem 3 and 4? — Are there other end-of-chapter problems that particularly interest you? — I find lots of them interesting-looking, such as 13, 14, and 15 — Avoid problems marked with an asterisk unless you are finding the others to be easy

 Week 3 — Functions as Sets — Addition, Multiplication, and Division of Functions — Composition of Functions